 In the most serious cases, the hernia mesh needs to be repaired or replaced, meaning that a second or subsequent surgical procedure is necessary.

 If you're experiencing complications after hernia repair involving the use of mesh, it's important to talk with your doctor about what's happening.
 You can also report the problem to the FDA.

-if you're thinking about filing a lawsuit in order to get compensation for the cost of additional medical treatment and other losses stemming from defective hernia mesh (including "pain and suffering"), two steps are critical to preserving your rights:
+If you're thinking about filing a lawsuit in order to get compensation for the cost of additional medical treatment and other losses stemming from defective hernia mesh, it's critical that you:

 Because every course of hernia treatment is different, the answer to this question really depends on the situation.
 But, in general, when a patient is experiencing unexpected complications after hernia mesh surgery, there could be a problem with: